apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 already pretty good speedwise, because speedups would've caused dialogue skips, or because it just felt right to leave 'em alone:

+* The special animation when you pick up your *first* ECHO Log (where you examine it and blow onto the contacts) has been left alone -- the animation goes all weird when it's sped up, and it's an amusing animation anyway.
+  (Plus you only see it the once, so whatever.)
 * Inter-system navigation via Sanctuary III
 * Using the Viper Drive in Skywell-27, during Space-Laser Tag.
 Those delays are all pretty dialogue-dependent.